New Haven Line: Main Line

-Branches
+Branch Lines

-Within the Metro-North system, the New Haven Line is the only line with operating branches.
-The New Haven Railroad, Metro-North's predecessor, had an extensive branch network in Connecticut, including: a branch off the Danbury Branch at the appropriately named Branchville, CT to Ridgefield, CT; another branch off the main line for freight at Bridgeport known as the Berkshire (a never-used bridge spans the Merritt Parkway in Trumbull that would have accommodated this branch under potential reactivation scenarios); and the Maybrook line, which connected the Waterbury Branch with the Danbury Branch, with several branches of its own.
+Within the Metro-North system, the New Haven Line is the only line with operating branch lines.
+These three branch lines are the New Canaan Branch, the Danbury Branch, and the Waterbury Branch.
+The New Canaan Branch is electrified, and uses the same Kawasaki M8 railcars as the main line.
+The Danbury Branch and Waterbury Branches, on the other hand, use Shoreliner consists powered by diesel locomotives.

-Branch lines generally operate as their own zones, terminating at the first main line station rather than at Grand Central; passengers then transfer to other main line stations or Grand Central.
-During peak hours, some branch trains run express on the main line through to Grand Central, although they still make local stops on the branches.

-The New Canaan Branch is electrified, while the Danbury and Waterbury branches use train consists powered by diesel locomotives.
 Some main line trains will occasionally use diesel equipment in revenue runs for positioning or due to equipment shortages.

+The New Haven Railroad, Metro-North's predecessor, had an extensive branch network in Connecticut, including: a branch off the Danbury Branch at the aptly named Branchville, CT to Ridgefield, CT; another branch off the main line for freight at Bridgeport known as the Berkshire (a never-used bridge spans the Merritt Parkway in Trumbull that would have accommodated this branch under potential reactivation scenarios); and the Maybrook line, which connected the Waterbury Branch with the Danbury Branch, with several branches of its own.

+Branch line trains generally operate as their own zone and terminate at a main line station; passengers can then transfer to a train bound for another main line station or Grand Central.
+The southern terminus for each branch line is Stamford on the New Canaan Branch, South Norwalk on the Danbury Branch, and Bridgeport on the Waterbury Branch.
+All trains run local on their respective branch lines.
+During peak hours, however, some trains on the New Canaan and Danbury Branches run limited one-seat service to Grand Central; these trains run express on the main line but still make all stops on their respective branch lines.

-In contrast with the main line, the branches operate almost entirely at grade, with frequent crossings.
+Unlike the main line, the New Haven Line branches operate almost entirely at grade, with frequent crossings.